walac/walac.github.io/_posts/2016-06-27-taskcluster-worker-macosx-engine.md

 so tasks were isolated by definition.
 But there is no such thing as a container for OSX engine.
-Our earlier tries with [chroot](https://en.wikipedia.org/wiki/Chroot) failed miserably, due to incompatibilities with OSX graphic system.
+Our earlier tries with [chroot](https://en.wikipedia.org/wiki/Chroot) failed miserably, due to incompatibilities with the OSX graphics system.
 Our final solution was to create a new user on the fly and run the task with this user's credentials.
-This not only provides some task isolation, but also prevents privilege escalation attacks by running tasks with different user than the worker.
+This not only provides some task isolation, but also prevents privilege escalation attacks by running tasks with a different user than the worker.

 Instead of dealing with the poorly documented
 [Open Directory Framework](https://developer.apple.com/library/mac/documentation/Networking/Conceptual/Open_Directory/Introduction/Introduction.html),
 we chose to spawn the [dscl](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/dscl.1.html) command to create and configure users.
-Tasks usually takes a long time to execute, spawning loads of subprocess, so a few spawns of the `dscl` command won't have any practical performance impact.
+Tasks usually take a long time to execute, spawning loads of subprocesses, so a few spawns of the `dscl` command won't have any practical performance impact.

 One final aspect is how we bootstrap task execution.
-A tasks boils down to a script that executes task duties.
+A task boils down to a script that executes task duties.
 But where does this script come from?
-It doesn't live in the machine that executes the worker.
+It doesn't live on the machine that executes the worker.
 OSX engine provides a `link` field in task payload that a task can specify an executable to download and execute.